 Company insights

 LinkedIn Learning is LinkedIn's free online learning platform.
-It provides video courses taught by industry experts available to LinkedIn Premium users.
-Their main goal is to provide different skill sets necessary for scaling up your business and for advancing your career.
+It provides video courses taught by industry experts and is available to all Premium users.
+The main goal of this platform is to provide different skill sets necessary for scaling your business and/or advancing your career.

 This is what your LinkedIn learning platform dashboard looks like.